This is a deliberately empty heading to satisfy the HTML5 validator.

 Dancing by Célina Chaulvin, Kylie Walters, Florent Ottello, Alexandre Tissot

-Music composed by Martin A.P.
+Music Composed by Martin A.P.
 Gantenbein

 In these 4 very short dance films moving bodies and body parts have been projected onto specific surfaces and change their original character.
 In uno-duo bodies overlap bodies, in hülle-fülle legs and arms tremble in the wind, in devant-avant a dancing couple appears on smoke and in plug-play a Barbie doll becomes alive.